1Tolv2/sb-next-portfolio/README.md

 ## TO DO:

 Primary:
-[ ] Fix language issue in projects and articles
+[ ] remove locale from production
 [ ] fix storyblok preview
-[ ] add real articles
+[ ] add article about the portfolio
 [ ] Make dynamic arrow for view more links

 Secondary:
+[ ] fix language issue in projects and articles
 [ ] change all img tags to next/image add sizes
 [ ] Add language switch
 [ ] Check lighthouse